-A rip is a strong current of water running out to sea.
-It usually occurs when a channel forms between sandbars or rocks.
-Waves build up water on the beach which then returns out to sea through the channel forming a fast flowing current.
-The larger the surf the stronger the rip.
-Rip currents are dangerous as they can carry a weak or tired swimmer out into very deep water.
-Rip currents are the main cause of surf rescues.
+A RIP current is a strong current of water running out to sea.
+It usually occurs when a channel forms between sandbars and rocks.
+Waves build up water on the beach which the returns out to sea through the channel forming a fast-flowing current.
+The larger the surf the faster the RIP current.
+RIP currents are very dangerous as they can carry water users out into very deep water.
+They are the main cause of Surf Rescues